Netcracker/qubership-core-bootstrap/cloud-core-local-dev/dbaas-install/README.md

 ### Kubernetes Cluster Requirements

-- A running Kubernetes cluster - _minimum of 3 nodes_.
+- A running Kubernetes cluster.
-- At least one node should have label "NODE_SELECTOR_DBAAS_KEY: REGION_DBAAS" (refer to Configuration File).
+- (optional) At least one node should have label "NODE_SELECTOR_DBAAS_KEY=REGION_DBAAS" (Label can be added by srcipt)
-- (optional) Existing namespaces (can be created during installation, requires respective priveleges)
+- (optional) Existing namespaces.
+Can be created during installation - requires respective priveleges
-- (optional) Required Custom Resource Definitions (CRDs) installed (CRDs can be installed by script, requires respective priveleges)
+- (optional) Required Custom Resource Definitions (CRDs) installed.
+CRDs can be installed by script - requires respective priveleges

+### Nodes
+  Set `ADD_DBAAS_NODE_LABEL=true` to label one arbitrary node during installation - requires respective priveleges

 ### Namespaces